 If you’ve experienced events such as a natural disaster, sexual assault, or an accident, you will typically experience denial and shock immediately.
 A traumatic event could be something that happened to you, or something you saw happen to someone else.

 In the long term, trauma manifests itself as nightmares, flashbacks, unpredictable emotions like lashing out, and even physical symptoms.
 Sometimes your trauma symptoms will go away after a few weeks past the event.
-Other times, trauma can last for years after the event.
+Other times, trauma can last for years after the event, severely impacting a person’s mental health.

 Three Different Types of Trauma